Introduction: Why Plug-Load Energy Visibility Matters More Than Ever

 Wireless or wired communication (ZigBee, Wi-Fi, etc.)

-Unlike clamp meters or DIN rail meters installed inside electrical panels, wall socket power meters monitor individual appliances or plug loads directly, without rewiring or disrupting existing infrastructure.
+Unlike clamp meters or DIN rail meters installed inside electrical panels, Zigbee wall socket with power metering monitor individual appliances or plug loads directly, without rewiring or disrupting existing infrastructure.

 Typical applications include: